Not every marketing call involves a call centre trying to push a product – sometimes you just hear a recorded message.

 This guide explains more about recorded message marketing calls and what you can do to stop them.

-*If the message did not contain any marketing but was an information message from a company saying it had tried to call you but no operators were free to take the call, this is known as an abandoned call.
-You can learn more by looking at the guide on abandoned and silent calls.
+If the message did not contain any marketing but was an information message from a company saying it had tried to call you but no operators were free to take the call, this is known as an abandoned call.

 These calls can have many purposes.
 For example: